rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-vyper.md

 ## Configuration

-Create a `.env` file in your project root with your configuration:
+Create a `.env` file in the project root and specify your custom configuration:

 ```env
 RPC_URL="https://rpc.testnet.rootstock.io/[YOUR-API-KEY]"